 Learn something new every day

+The same technique can be applied to electronics and electrical appliances more generally.
+Electrical alternating current (AC), which is available from wall outlets in most places, alternates in a sine wave pattern at 60 cycles per second (Hertz).
 A turbine or electrical generator producing AC current is a kind of sine wave generator.
 Some electrical circuits, specifically resonant circuits, oscillate in the pattern of a sine wave and, thus, are used in sine wave generators.
 Sine waves are produced by a resonant circuit when the voltage across the output rises and falls in a sinusoidal pattern.

 Function generators can typically produce both sine waves and other wave shapes, such as square waves and triangular waves, by adding together several different waves.
 Any periodic or oscillating function can be described as a weighted sum of multiples of the base frequency.
 A Fourier transform, for instance, is a mathematical function that describes which sine waves added together will make the desired wave.